-For 100 years now, every November 11th, Canada and other nations around the globe, commemorate the day the Armistice of the First World War was signed.
+For over 100 years now, every November 11th, Canada and other nations around the globe, commemorate the day the Armistice of the First World War was signed.

 To avoid making a faux-pas, while honouring our heroes, here are the facts, dos and don’ts of Remembrance Day.

 Why do we pay homage on the 11th hour of the 11th day of the 11th month?

 On November 11, 1918, at 11 o’clock, Paris, France time, the Armistice, between Germany and the Allies, was signed to mark the end of the Great War, World War I.